PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 2. FreeDVDBoot
     - Works for many slim models, and some phat models.
 Slight effort, but free.
     - You will require a blank DVD for this method to work!
+      - It is recommended to use a **DVD-R** disc that supports atleast 4x speed, burned at 4x speed.
 3. Disc swap exploits
     - Technical in nature, involves hardware tampering.
 Guides can be found quickly by Googling.
 4. Mod chips